Alexandre de Laborde: The Restoration and Louis-Philippe

 As adjutant-major of the garde nationale in 1814, in command of the Tuileries, he had the mission of reaching the Russian encampment, the night of 31 March 1814, to arrange the surrender of the Garde Nationale.
 During the Hundred Days he did not rally to Napoleon but passed the time in England.
 Louis XVIII appointed him colonel d'état-major and chevalier of the Order of Saint-Louis.
 At this time he reassumed the title of Marquis de Laborde carried by his eldest son and his descendants.

 He was named to the Académie des inscriptions et belles-lettres 21 March 1816, in the reorganization of the Institut de France.
 From 1818 to 1824, he served in the National Assembly, where he opposed the reinstallation of Ferdinand VII to the throne of Spain at the time of Trocadero (1823), with the eventual result that he found the leisure for a four-year tour of Italy, Greece, Turkey, Palestine and Egypt in the company of his son Léon de Laborde.
-He served as Député and as Préfet of the Seine (1830), and as a supporter of Louis-Philippe in the Revolution of 1830 as a general Garde nationale and aide-de-camp of the king, who sent him to Spain as ambassador.
+He served as Député and as Préfet of the Seine (1830), and as a supporter of Louis Philippe I in the Revolution of 1830 as a general Garde nationale and aide-de-camp of the king, who sent him to Spain as ambassador.
 From 1831 to 1837 he served as Deputy for the Seine, in 1837 as Deputy for Seine-et-Oise.

-Laborde would squander most of the wealth left by his father, having little money by the time of his death.
+Laborde would spend most of the wealth left by his father, having little money by the time of his death.
 He died at Paris in 1842.